0xABADCAFE/karlos-tkg/Editor/Redux/DataFormats.md

 ### Chunks

 Everything following the header shall be a chunk.
-A chunk should forst indicate the data format length, followed by the data itself.
-Where the data are not aligned to 32 bits, zero padding will be appended:
+A chunk first indicates the data format and length, followed by the data itself.
+Where the remaining data are not aligned to 32 bits, zero padding will be appended:

 **Proposed structure:**